 Hives or urticaria is a common skin condition.
 It looks like raised white, pink or red spots that form a very itchy rash.
-The rash usually comes up on a child’s chest, tummy or back, but can occur anywhere.
+The rash often comes up on a child’s chest, tummy or back, but can occur anywhere.
 It’s a good idea to see your GP if you think your child has hives.

-Your child might also develop itchy skin (with or without hives spots) because of heat, or tight-fitting or scratchy clothing, particularly if your child has eczema.
+Your child might also develop itchy skin (with or without hives spots) because of heat, or tight-fitting or scratchy clothing, particularly if your child has eczema (dermatitis).
 This is a kind of physical irritation of sensitive skin, not an allergy.

-Your child will probably complain of a really bad itch.
-You’ll see raised white, pink or red spots that together form a rash, usually on your child’s chest, tummy or back.
+Your child will probably complain of a really bad itch and lumps.
+You’ll see small, raised, white, pink or red spots that can merge together to form large patches anywhere on the skin.

 You should see your doctor if: